-As part of the private placement, the Corporation issued 603,485 broker options.
-Each broker option allows the holder to acquire one common share at a price of \$0.23 for 2 years.
-The total value of broker options is \$48,882, which has been estimated using the Black-Scholes model based on the following assumptions: no dividend per share, expected volatility of 78.69% as well as a 1.00% risk-free interest rate and an expected term of 2 years.
+As part of the private placement, the Corporation issued 603,485 broker warrants.
+Each broker warrant allows the holder to acquire one common share at a price of \$0.23 for 2 years.
+The total value of broker warrants is \$48,882, which has been estimated using the Black-Scholes model based on the following assumptions: no dividend per share, expected volatility of 78.69% as well as a 1.00% risk-free interest rate and an expected term of 2 years.

-14.3 Loss per share
+13.3 Loss per share

 The calculation of basic loss per share is based on the loss for the year divided by the weighted average number of shares in circulation during the year.
-In calculating the diluted loss per share, potential common shares such as stock options, broker options and warrants have not been included, as they would have the effect of decreasing the loss per share from continuing operations.
+In calculating the diluted loss per share, potential common shares such as stock options, broker warrants have not been included, as they would have the effect of decreasing the loss per share from continuing operations.
 Decreasing the loss per share from continuing operations would be antidilutive.

-14.4 Capital management
+13.4 Capital management